jbrown56/PID_mixer/README.md

 * Wire covers

-### Constraints
+### Constraints/Problems

 * The size of the mixer body does not easily allow a photo interrupter
 * Time
-* Limited knowledge of PID
+* Choosing either photointerruptor or magnetic dectector or other
 * Whether or not the other group decides to make a new frame for the mixer
-* 120 volts of hand mixer compared to 9 volts of arduino
+* wirting code that will work for the mixer
+* Assembling everything: where to put phot reflector and how not to brake the wires.

 ### Schedule